 Online Loans – As the internet has grown at a rapid rate so has the availability of online loans where the loan application and the approval process is all completed online.
 There is no need to visit a high street lender or allow a lender’s representative or agent into your home.
 The whole process is handled online instead.
 These loans typically have a maximum period of 1 year and repayments are made monthly.
 Different types of these loans exist and are suitable for a range of personal circumstances for people who could not easily secure a loan from a traditional lender.
 For instance, they can enable borrowing for the unemployed, for those with a bad credit record and for those who live in rented accommodation.
-Another advantage is that the approval process is normally very quick and the cash can be deposited in the borrower’s bank account almost instantly.
+Another advantage is that the decision process is normally very quick and the cash can be deposited in the borrower’s bank account almost instantly.

 Instead of demonising the short term finance market and its lenders, as a society we should recognise the need for such financing but seek to ensure it protects the unwary or vulnerable.
 Perhaps we should look more closely at the reasons why so many people are excluded from mainstream personal finance such as the reluctance of the high street banks to lend to anyone without a perfect credit score.